urbandroid-team/sleep-captcha-support/README.md

 This open-source library contains classes that are useful for developing additional captcha into Sleep as Android application.

-The library is under heavy development :-), but ready for use.
-Check the [issue tracker][issues] to see what's happening.

 ## Usage

 When you use Gradle add the following maven repository and dependency with the latest version